Permutation invariance in last-passage percolation and the distribution of the Busemann process: Main results for the Busemann process

 Therefore, Theorem~\ref{T:BusMar} implies Proposition \ref{P:BusFn}\eqref{P:BusFn_b}.
 Similarly to the proof of \cite[Lemma 4.2]{bala-cato-sepp}, part~\eqref{P:BusFn_c} follows inductively from part~\eqref{P:BusFn_b} by corner-flipping, where the base case is provided by the independence of the increments on the boundary. \qedex

 \end{rem}

 \begin{rem}[Coupling of stationary models] The $\eta$-weights on or below the anti-diagonal $i + j = k+\ell+d-1$ form $d$ coupled stationary inhomogeneous last-passage models.
-Indeed, for each $p \in [d]$, the $\eta$-weights on the grid $[(1, 1), \bfz_p]$ can be viewed as the environment of a stationary inhomogeneous exponential LPP considered in \cite[Section 4.2]{Emra_Janj_Sepp_24} by interpreting $\zeta(r_p)$ as the boundary parameter $z$.
+Indeed, for each $p \in [d]$, the $\eta$-weights on the grid $[(1, 1), \bfz_p]$ can be viewed as the environment of a stationary inhomogeneous exponential LPP considered in \cite[Section 4.2]{Emra_Janj_Sepp_25} by interpreting $\zeta(r_p)$ as the boundary parameter $z$.
 See Figure \ref{fig:LPP_coupling}.
-The positive-temperature analogue of this coupling previously appeared in \cite{Chaumont-thesis}, and was shown there to give a stationary measure for the multi-path inverse-gamma polymer.
-See, specifically, Figure 20 and Lemma 4.1 in \cite{Chaumont-thesis}.
-The joint distribution of Busemann functions for multiple directions was not discussed in that work. \qedex \end{rem}
+The positive-temperature analogue of this coupling previously appeared in \cite{Chaumont-thesis, Barraquand-LeDoussal-2023}, and was shown there to give a stationary measure for the multi-path inverse-gamma polymer.
+See, specifically, Figure 20 and Lemma 4.1 in \cite{Chaumont-thesis} and Figure 4 and Proposition 3.5 in \cite{Barraquand-LeDoussal-2023}.
+The joint distribution of Busemann functions for multiple directions was not discussed in those works, although such a connection is conjectured around Equation (17) in \cite{Barraquand-LeDoussal-2023}. \qedex \end{rem}

 \begin{rem}[Monotonicity of Busemann functions] As mentioned in Section~\ref{Ss:history}, a key feature of Busemann functions is monotonicity with respect to direction: $\sI_{\bfu}^{r_1}[\omega] \ge \sI_{\bfu}^{r_2}[\omega]$ and $\sJ_{\bfu}^{r_1}[\omega] \le \sJ_{\bfu}^{r_2}[\omega]$ for $r_1 \le r_2$.
 This monotonicity is implied by Lemma~\ref{L:Comp}, and is also visible from the $\eta$-side of the distributional identity in Theorem \ref{T:BusMar}.
 Indeed, an application of Lemma~\ref{L:Comp}\eqref{L:Comp_a} and then Lemma~\ref{L:Comp}\eqref{L:Comp_b} shows that